2s3m4s5l15/burstcoin-mobile-doc/README.md

 ## Contribution

-If anything is missing from the docs, please feel free to create pull requests or issues, that we can complement it.
+If anything is missing from the docs, please feel free to create pull requests or issues stating the knowledge gap, that we can complement it.